Annabelle-Metcalfe/south-wales-pottery-club/README.md

 * User 5 is looking for a unique experience gift for a loved one

 * User 6 was referred by the local mental health team

+## UX - Scope

+### Limitations Identified

+* Without back-end development it is not possible to implement all desired features at this stage.

+### Current Phase

+* Build a functioning website to create an online presence for the business
+* Present class information and timetable
+*

+## UX - Structure

 ### Wireframes